pgalko/BambooAI/README.md

      bamboo = BambooAI(df,debug=False, vector_db=False, exploratory=True, search_tool=True)
 ```

-***Deprecation Notice (October 25, 2023):***
-*Please note that the "llm", "local_code_model", "llm_switch_plan", and "llm_switch_code" parameters have been deprecated as of v 0.3.29.
-The assignment of models and model parameters to agents is now handled via LLM_CONFIG.
-This can be set either as an environment variable or via a LLM_CONFIG.json file in the working directory.
-Please see the details below*

 - LLM Config

 The agent specific llm configuration is stored in ```LLM_CONFIG``` environment variable, or in the "LLM_CONFIG.json file which needs to be stored in the BambooAI's working directory.
 The config is in a form of JSON list of dictionaries and specifies model name, provider, temperature and max_tokens for each agent.
 You can use the provided LLM_CONFIG_sample.json as a starting point, and modify the config to reflect your preferences.
 If neither "ENV VAR" nor "LLM_CONFIG.json" is present, BambooAI will use the default hardcoded configuration that uses "gpt-3.5-turbo" for all agents.

 - Prompt Templates

-The BambooAI library uses default hardcoded set of prompt templates for each agent.
+The BambooAI library uses default hand crafted set of prompt templates for each agent.
 If you want to experiment with them, you can modify the provided "PROMPT_TEMPLATES_sample.json" file, remove the "_sample from its name and store in the working directory.
-Subsequently, the content of the modified "PROMPT_TEMPLATES.json" will be used instead of the hardcoded defaults.
+Subsequently, the content of the modified "PROMPT_TEMPLATES.json" will be used instead of the defaults.
 You can always revert back to default prompts by removing/renaming the modified "PROMPT_TEMPLATES.json".

 - Example usage: Run in a loop